rustwasm/rfcs/text/001-the-rfc-process.md

   painstaking detail as Rust RFCs sometimes do (perhaps excluding *this* RFC).

 The phases of RFC development and post-RFC implementation are largely the same as the Rust RFC process.
-I found that the motivations for nearly every phase of Rust's RFC process are equally motivating for the Rust and WebAssembly domain.
-I expected to simplify phases a lot, for example, I initially considered removing FCP and going straight to voting on accepting an RFC or not.
+We found that the motivations for nearly every phase of Rust's RFC process are equally motivating for the Rust and WebAssembly domain.
+We expected to simplify phases a lot, for example, we initially considered removing FCP and going straight to signing off on accepting an RFC or not.
 However, FCP exists as a way to (1) allow stakeholders to voice any final concerns that hadn't been brought up yet, and (2) help enforce the "no new rationale" rule.
 Both points apply equally well to the Rust and WebAssembly domain working group and ecosystem as they apply to Rust itself.

 We can also avoid adopting an RFC process, and move more quickly by allowing each repository's team or owner to be dictators of their corner of the